oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 - Click **[here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/dwcsprod/b/MovieStream-QTEAM-Download/o/Devices.xlsx)** to download the **Devices.xlsx** Excel file to your local computer.
 - Click **[here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/dwcsprod/b/MovieStream-QTEAM-Download/o/Countries.csv)** to download the **Countries.csv** CSV file to your local computer.

-    > **Note:** This file might just appear as new tab in your browser rather than just simply downloading.
+    > **Note:** The **Countries.csv** file might appear as new tab in your browser rather than simply downloading.
 Please use the Save or Save As feature in your browser's File menu to save the file as **Countries.csv**, and make a note of where you saved it.
+Note that if you have previously run other similar workshops, you may have these files already in your download folder.
+If this is the case, the above files will save with different names, such as **Days\_Months.xlsx(2)**.
+If you encounter this issue, use the original files rather than the ones you have just downloaded.

 **Before you proceed -**  be sure to take note of the location of the three files that you downloaded to your local computer.